franciscop/statux/README.md

 ## Motivation

 Why did I create Statux instead of using useState+useContext() or Redux?
+I built a library that sits between the simple but local React Hooks and the solid but complex full Flux architecture.
 There are few reasons that you might care about:

 ### React Hooks